 "August is typically one of the slower months for real estate in the Greater Victoria area and this year was no exception," says Victoria Real Estate Board President Karen Dinnie-Smyth.
 "After two years of market conditions that favoured home sellers, sales have diminished in the past few months and inventory levels have been slowly increasing."

-There were 887 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of November 2021, 51.1 per cent fewer properties than the 1,813 available at the end of November 2020 and 14.4 per cent fewer properties than the 1,036 active listings for sale at the end of October 2021.
+There were 2,137 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of August 2022, a decrease of 1.2 per cent compared to the previous month of July but a 90.8 per cent increase from the 1,120 active listings for sale at the end of August 2021.

 "One of the metrics we watch when we look at the market is the sales to active listings ratio - this is the percentage of available listings that have sold over the course of the month, which helps indicate the balance of supply and demand," adds President Dinnie-Smyth.
 "A high percentage means more of the available listings have sold, which shows a high buyer demand and that's generally a favourable market for sellers.
 The lower the percentage, the more properties available.
 In general, we look at the 15 to 20 per cent range as a balanced market.
 Right now, the ratio is 28.14 per cent, while at this time in 2021 we were at 94.91 per cent.
 We continue to trend towards a more balanced market.
 As conditions change, connect with your trusted REALTOR® to understand how your selling and buying plans fit into the current market."